 Getting From Honolulu Airport to Waikiki by Rental Car

-When renting a car in Hawaii you have the option of using rental companies like Advantage, Avis, Budget, Hertz, Enterprise and National all located within the airport.
-Visitors will need to take a shuttle from the ground level near the baggage claim to the car rental registration areas.
+When renting a car in Hawaii you have the option of using rental companies like Advantage, Avis, Budget, Hertz, Enterprise, and National all located within the airport.
+Visitors will need to take a shuttle from the ground level near the baggage claim area to the car rental registration areas.

 Where to Stay in Waikiki

-Hilton Waikiki located on Waikiki beach is the ultimate in luxury accommodations in Waikiki.
-Each room boasts unobstructed ocean views and offers quality dining, activities and amenities for the entire family.
+Hilton Hawaiian Village is located on Waikiki beach is the ultimate luxury accommodation in Waikiki.
+Each room boasts unobstructed ocean views and offers quality dining, activities, and amenities for the entire family.
+Check out the latest prices and more details.

 Sheraton Waikiki is a spa resort ideal for budget-minded families.
 Rooms feature outdoor balconies that offer sweeping views of Diamond Beach and the glittering Pacific Ocean.
-The hotels two outdoor pools and beach access provide hours of fun for the entire family.
+The hotel’s two outdoor pools and beach access provide hours of fun for the entire family.
+Check out the latest prices and more details.

-Ramada Plaza by Wyndham Waikiki is just 10-minutes from Kahanamoku Beach and eight miles from the Honolulu Airport making it the perfect budget-friendly hotel for those seeking quality accommodations without the hefty price tag.
+Ramada Plaza by Wyndham Waikiki is just 10-minutes from Kahanamoku Beach and eight miles from the Honolulu International Airport making it the perfect budget-friendly hotel for those seeking quality accommodations without the hefty price tag.
+Check out the latest prices and more details.

 More Waikiki Travel Resources